-[F09014.png]

-The table sorted by death rate
+Creating a Hovering Tooltip with Plotly

-We can also give our chart some interactivity.
-To do this, we’ll use the same package that Matt Herman uses: plotly.
-The basic idea with plotly is this: create a plot with ggplot and save it as an object.
+Let’s also give the website’s chart some interactivity using plotly, which has the following basic workflow: create a plot with ggplot and save it as an object.
 Then, pass it to the ggplotly() function, which turns it into an interactive plot.
-Here’s how it would work with my chart showing COVID death rates over time.
+In the following code, we apply it to the chart showing COVID death rates over time:

 library(plotly)